box/box-windows-sdk-v2/README.md

 In v6 of the Box Windows SDK V2, we are introducing a version that consolidates both the manually written namespace (`Box.V2`) and the new generated namespace (`Box.Sdk.Gen`).
 This allows developers to use both namespaces simultaneously within a single project

-Version v6 of the Box Windows SDK V2 will be supported until 2027.
-During this period, the `Box.V2` namespace will be marked as deprecated and will receive only bug fixes and security patches.
-All new features and support for new Box APIs will be provided exclusively in the `Box.Sdk.Gen` namespace.

 The codebase for v6 of the Box Windows SDK V2 is currently available on the [combined-sdk](https://github.com/box/box-windows-sdk-v2/tree/combined-sdk) branch.
 Migration guide which would help with migration from `Box.V2` to `Box.Sdk.Gen` can be found [here](./migration-guides/from-dotnet-sdk-gen-v1-to-box-windows-sdk.md).